garrandall/popular-music-data/tracks/peaches---cream-112.md

 Love the way you're just flowin down
 And I can feel it all around
 In the front, in the back of you
-Ooh I love the smell of you
+OhI love the smell of you
 Girl you know what I'm talking about

 [Hook - 112 (Q)
 Peaches and cream
-I need it cause you know that I'm a fiend (ooh) Gettin' freaky in my Bentley limousine (ooohhh)
+I need it cause you know that I'm a fiend (oh
+Gettin' freaky in my Bentley limousine (oh)
 It's even better when it's with ice cream
 Know what I mean
 Peaches and cream